datagrok-ai/public/help/develop/how-to/build-an-app.md

 Main code works for accessing databases are concentrated around `grok.data.query` method ([a sample]()), whereas accessing files from file shares and servers is made by `grok.functions.eval('OpenServerFile("...")')` ([a sample]()).

-When it comes to connections, we strongly encourage you not to store their credentials directly inside your application packages.
+When it comes to connections, we encourage you not to store their credentials directly inside your application packages.
 The chapter ["Managing privileges"](#managing-privileges) discusses credentials management in detail.

 ### Accessing REST endpoints outside the host